-Boston ferns (Nephrolepis exaltata) are members of the sword ferns family that are native to tropical areas of the world.
+Boston ferns (Nephrolepis exaltata) are members of the sword fern family that are native to tropical areas of the world.
 Sword ferns have upright fronds.
 Boston ferns have fronds that arch downwards.
 The original fern was discovered in a shipment of plants from Philadelphia to Boston in 1894, hence its name Boston fern.

 The ferns are hardy in zones 9 – 11.
 North of zone 9, they are grown as houseplants.
 They are quite large when grown outdoors, growing to a height of 7 feet.
 Indoors, they only grow 2 to 3 feet tall.
 Boston ferns grow best in rich, well-drained soil.
 Outdoors they prefer full shade or partial shade, while indoors they do best in filtered sunlight.
 Like other ferns, they do not have flowers nor do they produce seeds.
-Instead, they reproduce by spores that grow on the undersides of the fronds that are released in the summer.
+Instead, they reproduce by spores that grow on the undersides of the fronds.
+The spores are released in the summer.

 How to Grow Boston Ferns Outdoors